snowzach/doods2/README.md

 There are currently 3 supported dectector formats
 - tflite - Tensorflow lite `.tflite` models
 - tensorflow - Original tensoflow frozen models (Usually end with `.pb`)
-- tensorflow2 - Tensorflow 2 object detection modes.
-(Points to a directory with information)
+- tensorflow2 - DISABLED - The libraries required were huge (2.2GB) and it was too slow to be ussful for the time being.

 ## Tensorflow Lite - .tflite
 Just download the file, make it available to dudes and put the path to the tflite model file in for the `modelFile` config option and the path to the text `labelsFile` in the config option.
 You can also set